Skip to content

 Oxford University is older than the Aztec Empire.
 Cleopatra lived closer to the Moon landing than to the construction of the pyramids.

-These 43 history trivia questions on LearnClash cover ancient civilizations, medieval empires, modern wars, and American history, organized from easy pub quiz warmups to questions that stump even dedicated history buffs.
-Every answer includes a breakdown of why it trips people up, with facts cross-checked against the Smithsonian and National Archives.
+These 43 history trivia questions on LearnClash cover ancient civilizations, medieval empires, modern wars, and American history.
+They run from easy pub quiz warmups to questions that stump even dedicated history buffs.
+Every answer comes with a short breakdown of why it trips people up.
+Facts are cross-checked against the Smithsonian and National Archives.

 Challenge a friend to history trivia on LearnClash